-With a few specific exceptions, each class in Grades 6-8 will be conducted in the classroom with students who are physically present and with students who are connected remotely via Zoom.
+With a few specific exceptions, each class in Grades 5-8 will be conducted in the classroom with students who are physically present and with students who are connected remotely via Zoom.
 Each classroom will be equipped with the video and audio equipment to facilitate remote and in person learning, although we know the technology will not always work as expected and will have some limitations.

-Because all of our planning starts with safety, the decision to attend in person or remotely will not vary on a daily basis - we expect parents to choose an initial plan for the mode of their child's regular school attendance prior to the start of the year.
-The choice is to attend full time in person, or remotely.
-There is no plan in place for part time attendance.
-We feel this extra layer of consistency is critical to the safety of all.
-We will survey parents in mid-August for an initial decision about remote or in-person schooling.
-Parents who decide to change this decision must give the school at least 5 school days notice prior to October 2, which will be the first opportunity for remote learners to return to school on a daily basis.
+The decision to attend in person or remotely will not vary on a daily basis - we expect parents to have a plan for the mode of their child's regular school attendance.
+We will survey parents in mid-August, with a deadline of August 20 for an initial decision about remote or in-person schooling.
+Parents will be able to change this decision based on changing needs and conditions.
 Parents, not students, will communicate the decision and any changes in that decision to the school.
-After October 2, schools will need 5 school days' notice if a child is switching from all-remote to in-person instruction.